Homiletics: John Chrysostom and Augustine

-Hugh of St. Victor

 Hugh of St. Victor (died 1141) in the Middle Ages laid down three conditions for a sermon: that it should be "holy, prudent and noble", for which, respectively, he required sanctity, knowledge and eloquence in the preacher.
 François Fénelon stipulated "must prove, must portray, must impress" (Second Dialogue).

-St. Augustine's work "De rudibus catechizandis".
-St. Gregory the Great's "Liber regulæ pastoralis" is still extant, but is inferior to St. Augustine's; it is rather a treatise on pastoral theology than on homiletics.
+Augustine's work "De rudibus catechizandis" is also relevant.
+Gregory the Great's "Liber regulæ pastoralis" is still extant, but is inferior to Augustine's; it is rather a treatise on pastoral theology than on homiletics.

 Hincmar says that a copy used to be given to bishops at their consecration.

-In the ninth century Rabanus Maurus (died 856), Archbishop of Mainz, wrote a treatise De institutione clericorum, in which he depends much on St. Augustine.
+In the ninth century Rabanus Maurus (died 856), Archbishop of Mainz, wrote a treatise De institutione clericorum, in which he depends much on Augustine.

 In the twelfth century Guibert, Abbot of Nogent (died 1124), wrote a famous work on preaching entitled "Quo ordine sermo fieri debet".
 This is one of the historical landmarks in preaching.
 It is replete with judicious instruction; it recommends that preaching should be preceded by prayer; it says that it is more important to preach about morals than on faith, that for moral sermons the human heart must be studied, and that the best way of doing so is (as Massillon recommended in later times) to look into one's own.
-It is more original and more independent than the work of Rabanus Maurus, who, as has been said, drew largely from St. Augustine.
+It is more original and more independent than the work of Rabanus Maurus, who, as has been said, drew largely from Augustine.

 Guibert's work was recommended by Pope Alexander as a model to all preachers.
-St. Francis gave to his friars the same directions as are herein contained.
+Francis of Assisi gave to his friars the same directions as are herein contained.

 Alain de Lille

 To the same period belongs the "Summa de arte prædicatoriâ" by Alain de Lille, which defines preaching: "Manifesta et publica instructio morum et fidei, informationi hominum deserviens, ex rationum semitâ et auctoritatum fonte proveniens".
 He lays stress on explanation and use of Scripture and recommends the preacher to insert verba commotiva.
 The remarks of Cæsarius of Heisterbach (died 1240) have been collected by Cruel; his sermons display skill in construction and considerable oratorical power.
 Conrad of Brundelsheim (died 1321), whose sermons have come down to us under his cognomen of "Brother Sock" (Sermones Fratris Socci), was one of the most interesting preachers at this time in Germany.
 Humbert of Romans, General superior of the Dominicans, in the second book of his work, "De eruditione prædicatorum", claims that he can teach "a way of promptly producing a sermon for any set of men, and for all variety of circumstances".
 Linsenmayer, in his history of preaching, gives information about Humbert, who was a severe critic of the sermons of his time.
 Trithemius quotes a work by Albertus Magnus, "De arte prædicandi", which is lost.
-St. Bonaventure wrote "De arte concionandi", in which he treats of divisio, distinctio, dilatatio, but deals extensively only with the first.
+Bonaventure wrote "De arte concionandi", in which he treats of divisio, distinctio, dilatatio, but deals extensively only with the first.